 The Disruption of Music for Business

 Just a few years ago, it wasn’t uncommon for small businesses to pay $75, $100, $150 or more per month for a rather basic, licensed background music service.
-For years, big music outfits like Muzak and DMX (both now owned by industry giant Mood Media) were really the only game in town, able to dictate market rates and contract terms (often, five-year, auto-renewing, no-cut arrangements) without much competition to keep them honest.
+For years, big music outfits like Muzak and DMX (both now owned by industry giant Mood Media) were really the only game in town.
+They were able to dictate market rates and contract terms (often, five-year, auto-renewing, no-cut arrangements).
+There was not much competition to keep them from being unchallenged.

-In the early 2000’s, startups like Custom Channels came on the scene and began to disrupt the status quo with new streaming technologies, customizable playlists, lower monthly fees, personalized service and no long-term contracts.
+Startups like Custom Channels came on the scene in the early 2000’s.
+They began to disrupt the status quo with new streaming technologies, customizable playlists, lower monthly fees, personalized service and no long-term contracts.
 Since then, even more competitors have sprung up, offering retail and restaurant businesses an ever-wider array of service options and price points.

 The Emergence of Low Cost Music for Business Services

 Music for business is a service with a lot of cost baked in.
 The music in your business requires a special license from the PROs.
 Hopefully, your music-for-business provider is paying those licensing fees on behalf of your business.
 These special licensing requirements are why music-for-business services cost more than consumer music services like Spotify, Apple Music, or SiriusXM.